Benik3/ZPB30A1_Firmware/README.md

   - [x] CW (Constant Power)
   - [x] CR (Constant Resistance)
   - [ ] BAT (Battery capacity test)
-- [x] Continous output of data via UART
+- [x] Continous output of data via UART now with support for Logview
 - [ ] Logging of Ah, Wh, J (?) in every mode
-- [x] Adjusting shunt resistance (if replaced with e.g. 100 mΩ for an offset as low as 20 mA instead of 200 mA, not the resistance itself but the value in software)
+- [ ] Adjusting shunt resistance (if replaced with e.g. 100 mΩ for an offset as low as 20 mA instead of 200 mA, not the resistance itself but the value in software)
-  - :information_source: Not needed, we can safely trim the current down to almost 0 mA by PWM
+  - :information_source: ~~Not needed, we can safely trim the current down to almost 0 mA by PWM~~ From my testing minimum current is 130mA.
 - [ ] Toggle beeper, auto shutdown
-  - Currently no beeper active
+  - Currently beeper is working but it needs more function
 - [x] Nice menus even though we got just that small seven segments